How to Layer Ski Clothing to Stay Warm and Ski in Style

 The best part about dressing with layers is having various instant fashion change options when appropriate.
 Not only do layers help you stay warm and comfortable, but they also offer many stylish ski outfit options.

 * Use the clothing links below to access our affiliate program with Amazon.
-Buy what you need all in one place and pay us a little referral fee at check out.
+Please buy what you need all in one place and pay us a little referral fee at checkout.

 Ski Clothing Base Layers

 The first layer of clothing you should consider when dressing for alpine skiing is your base layer, and there is no reason to skimp on this vital piece of attire.
-This layer is in direct contact with your skin and is responsible for wicking away moisture, which plays a big part in staying warm and comfortable.
+This layer is in direct contact with your skin and wicks moisture away, helping you stay warm and comfortable.

 Shop for base layers made of moisture-wicking materials such as merino wool or synthetic fabrics like polyester.
 Avoid 100% cotton as it retains moisture and can leave you feeling cold and damp.

-Consider that the base ski clothing layer is the layer you might strip down to while in the lodge.
+Consider the base ski clothing layer the one you might strip down to while in the lodge.
 The base layer needs to be a good fit as they are often a shapely cut, especially merino base layers.
 Various colors and patterns can enhance your style and keep you looking good.

 Mid Layers - The Ski Sweater

-Traditional ski sweaters will have a single turtle neck collar that helps keep the cold and snow away from your body.
-These sweaters often have 1/4 zips that help with moderating your body temperature.
-There are crew neck collars available that are nice to have in your ski clothing wardrobe, especially for those warmer days.
+Traditional ski sweaters feature a single turtle-neck collar that helps keep the cold and snow away from your body.
+These sweaters often have 1/4-zip fronts that help moderate your body temperature.
+Crew neck collars are nice to have in your ski clothing wardrobe, especially for those warmer days.

 Mid-layers are heavier than base layers but lighter than a heavy Icelandic wool-type sweater.
-This layer is somewhat fitted and should have a decent length that will fall below the ski pant’s waist, providing snow protection if you take a spill.
+This layer is somewhat fitted and should be a decent length that falls below the ski pants' waist, providing snow protection if you take a spill.

 Ski sweaters are stylish and come in various sporty designs.
-The ski sweater is the most visible piece of ski attire as it is sometimes worn alone while skiing during warmer days and visible during après-ski or walking around the base area.
-These stylish sweaters are traditionally sporty and indicative of skiing.
-They let everybody know that you’re a skier.
+The ski sweater is the most visible piece of ski attire, as it is sometimes worn alone while skiing during warmer days and is visible during après-ski or walking around the base area.
+These stylish sweaters are traditionally sporty and ski-inspired.
+They let everybody know that you're a skier.

 The Ski Jacket - Ski Clothing